How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 For light dirt, dust, and pollen, a garden hose rinse is usually enough.

 Regular rinsing prevents fine debris from settling into the infill and helps maintain drainage and appearance.
 Many turf surfaces only need a hose rinse and brushing to look refreshed.
+If the problem is odor, rinsing alone will not solve it.
+That requires an enzyme-based cleaner that reaches the infill layer where bacteria actually live.

-Why is brushing artificial turf so important?
+Why is brushing artificial turf important?

 Brushing keeps turf blades upright and prevents matting.

 Over time, foot traffic, pets, and furniture compress turf fibers.
 Without brushing, turf can look worn even when it is clean.
+If you have dogs using the yard daily, brushing high-traffic areas after rinsing makes a noticeable difference fast.

 How do you fluff up artificial grass?